Australian pratincole: Habitat and distribution

-The habitat of the Australian pratincole is treeless, open and sparse wooded plains, grasslands, claypans and gibberstone.
-Most of these areas are usually in arid and semi-arid rainfall zones.
-They are also sometimes found around the margins of wetlands, creeks, river beds, bore drains, lagoons, springs, claypans and sewage farms.
-During the breeding season they need scattered low shrubland as the chicks use the shrubs to hide and shelter in.
+The habitat of the Australian pratincole is treeless, open and sparsely wooded plains, grasslands, claypans and gibberstone.
+Most of those areas are in arid and semi-arid rainfall zones.
+The birds can also be found around the margins of wetlands, creeks, river beds, bore drains, lagoons, springs, claypans and sewage farms.
+During the breeding season, they inhabit low, scattered shrubland, because the chicks use the vegetation to hide and shelter in.